 2. Identify three to five product or service characteristics

 Determine how the product or service should be represented to the target market.
-Pinpoint the traits of the product or service that distinguish it from competitors’ and that would help convince consumers to purchase it over the competition.
+Then pinpoint the traits of the product or service that will distinguish it from competitors which will help convince consumers to purchase it over the competition.

 3. Identify three to five organizational characteristics

-Determine how the organization itself should be represented to the target market.
+Determine how the organizations represented to the target market.
 Identify the personality traits of the organization (e.g. efficient, unique and supportive) that would resonate with the target audience.

 4. Create buzz words

-Using the characteristics derived from steps two and three, create a list of all the words and phrases that can be associated with each characteristic or personality trait.
-If the brand name should incorporate the type of product or service being offered, make sure that the words and phrases on the list correspond with the nature of the offering.
+Create a list of all the words and phrases associated with the characteristic or personality traits from steps two and three.
+Also, make sure the words and phrases on the list correspond with the offering if you want to incorporate that into the name.

 5. Envision the brand name